• Skip to main content

 11. Don’t like it?
 Don’t finish it

-You paid for it, it’s on your plate, now you feel an obligation to eat it.
+You paid for it, its on your plate, now you feel beholden to eat it.

 I ordered mole sauce one night, expecting the deep, rich sauce of a Mexican restaurant.